-Depending on how long the arrangement is for, you may need to switch to a different mortgage.
+Depending on how long the arrangement is for, you might need to switch to a different mortgage.

 As a landlord you need to know your Income Tax and Capital Gains Tax liabilities.
-Here we offer an overview with links out to more detailed information.

-Rental income is added to any other income you earn during the financial tax year.
+Rental income is added to any other relevant income you earn during the financial tax year.

-This includes, for example, mortgage interest payments, if you have a buy-to-let mortgage, letting agent fees and maintenance costs.
-For the full detail follow the link below.
+This includes, for example, some or all of your mortgage interest payments, if you have a buy-to-let mortgage, letting agent fees and some maintenance costs.

 Buy-to-let landlords can offset their mortgage interest payments and some of their costs against their income.

 Capital Gains Tax

-If you are selling a property that isn’t your main home – including a rental property – it’s likely that you will have to pay Capital Gains Tax on any gain (profit).
+If you are selling a property that isn’t your main home – including a rental property – it’s likely you will have to pay Capital Gains Tax on any gain (profit).

 You can offset expenses of a capital nature such as replacement windows against capital gains when the property is sold.

 Tax rules for holiday lettings

-The tax rules for full or part-time holiday lets differ from those for private renting.
+The tax rules for full-or part-time holiday lets differ from those for private renting.

 Your legal responsibilities as a landlord